9 Blogging Mistakes for Beginners to Avoid in 2023

 And don’t get me wrong, I’m still learning as things are always changing in the blogging world.

 With that said (and with some experience under my belt), I’m definitely aware of some blogging mistakes most beginner bloggers make.

-So with this blog post, I’m going to share with you seven of the biggest blogging mistakes so you can avoid them.
+So with this blog post, I’m going to share with you nine of the biggest blogging mistakes so you can avoid them.

 Blogging Mistakes Video

 What are the Most Common Mistakes Bloggers Make?